 - Define your audience for your agency.
 Who are you going after?
 What does their social media look like?
 What types of content are they used to seeing?
 What do they find valuable?
 The more you help your team understand your target personas, the easier it will be to create work that resonates.

 - Share visual inspiration.
 It’s often easier to show someone what you’re envisioning instead of just describing it with words.
 Share images, mood boards, storyboards, sketches, GIFs, motion graphics, or anything that lets you communicate the desired tone, visual aesthetic, or overall vibe you’re going for.
+(We once had a client share a whiskey label as inspiration, and we loved it.)

 - Share your knowledge.
 Two teams are better than one, and knowledge-sharing is one of the biggest benefits of getting to work together.
 Whether it’s tools, tips, resources, or convenient hacks, it’s smart to clue each other in.
 (For example, here are 100+ tools to help your content marketing.)